General Treatment

 Your Child's First Teeth

-Your child's 20 baby teeth will begin to appear usually between six and nine months, though in some cases it may start as early as three months or as late as twelve months.
+Your child's 20 baby teeth will begin to appear usually between six and nine months, though in some cases, it may start as early as three months or as late as twelve months.
 The two lower front teeth tend to erupt first, followed by the two upper ones.
-The first molars come in next, followed by the canines (eyeteeth).
-Sometimes your baby can experience teething discomfort during this process.
-If so, let us know and we will advise you as to the best course of action.
+The first molars come next, followed by the canines (eyeteeth).
+Sometimes, your baby can experience teething discomfort during this process.
+If so, let us know, and we will advise you on the best course of action.

 Your infant's gums and newly erupting teeth should be gently wiped after each feeding with a water-soaked gauze pad or damp washcloth.
 Any teeth that have fully come in should be cleaned with a small, soft-bristled toothbrush and no more than a thin smear of fluoridated toothpaste.
 Starting at age 3, you can teach your child to brush with a pea-sized amount of fluoride toothpaste.
 Your child may need your help with this important task until about the age of 6.